 - Additional veggies: tomatoes, carrots, cucumbers, avocado etc, (or fruity with candied nuts)

-- Dressing: oil, vinegar, balsamic glaze, lime juice, lemon juice, mix, etc.
+- Dressing: oil, vinegar, balsamic glaze, lime juice, lemon juice, yogurt, garlic, mix, etc.

 I highly recommend that you make your own list using the ideas above and adding your own favorite staple meals.
 Refer back to your list on planning days to eliminate some of the guesswork and have your ideas ready to go.